-The Visual History of Seizures is part of the 2016 Being Human Festival and offers audiences the chance to see historic and modern images of epileptic conditions and to listen to a variety of fascinating stories about them.
+The Visual History of Seizures is part of the 2016 Being Human Festival and offers audiences the chance to see historic and modern images of different "leptic" or seizure-related conditions (such as epilepsy) and to listen to a variety of fascinating stories about them.
 It will take place from 2-5pm on Friday 18th November.

-Martin Willis will introduce the event and speak briefly about Victorian seizure conditions.
+Martin Willis will introduce the event and speak briefly about representing seizure conditions in images.

 Megan Leitch will offer a view on sleeping states and neurology from the medieval world.